exasol/ai-lab/doc/user_guide/user_guide.md

 ### Use the AMI

+__Important__: The AMI is currently only available in the AWS region `eu-central-1`.
+If you want to use the image in another region, you need to copy it before.
+Check the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html) for details about how to copy the image.

 #### Overview

 1. Create a Security Group with open inbound ports for `ssh` (22) and `Jupyter` (8888)